dnv-opensource/WindFarmer-automation/README.md

 # WindFarmer Automation
-A repository for to share some standard WindFarmer automation python examples and the dependencies required to run them.
+A repository sharing WindFarmer automation, examples and the dependencies required to run them.

 ## Clone this repository
 Download a local clone of this repository using Git.
 Git can be downloaded from [here](https://git-scm.com/download/win).